seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 - 400 grams water
 - 600 grams bread or all-purpose flour

-getting out most of the lumps.
+in that order, being sure to get out most of the lumps.

 Rest, covered, for 30 minutes.

 {% literate_recipe_step wait="30m" duration="15m" %}